 Initiatives

-To achieve the 2030 target, we are globally promoting various water-related initiatives such as activities to conserve and restore the natural environment.
+To achieve the 2030 target, Suntory Group is globally promoting various water-related initiatives such as activities to conserve and restore the natural environment.
 We started the Natural Water Sanctuary Initiative to cultivate water resources in forests in 2003.
-Now we have 22 Suntory Natural Water Sanctuaries in 15 prefectures which cover a total area of approximately 12,000 ha and supply more than twice the amount of water used by our plants in Japan.
-In 2021, we signed a partnership agreement with the Alliance for Water Stewardship, an internationally prestigious organization that promotes water conservation and stewardship (responsible management of water resources) globally, to take a leadership role in promoting water stewardship in Japan.
+Now we have 23 Suntory Natural Water Sanctuaries in 16 prefectures which cover a total area of more than 12,000 hectares and supply more than twice the amount of water used by our plants in Japan.
+In 2023, we received the highest level of certification—Platinum—from the Alliance for Water Stewardship, an internationally prestigious organization that promotes water conservation and stewardship (responsible management of water resources).
+Four Suntory Group plants currently hold AWS certification.